dilantek/max_to_min/README.md

    ```
 ## Test
   It can be tested for which data types the function works or whether the function works.
-  with postgres superuser, go to the directory where the function was downloaded in the previous step and execute:
+  With postgres superuser, go to the directory where the function was downloaded in the previous step and execute:
   ```bash
   make installcheck
   ```